Updated January 2023

 The job market for legal assistants in Winnipeg is booming.
-The latest report from the Government of Canada Job Bank shows strong growth for this occupation in Manitoba, citing large numbers of upcoming retirements as a key driver for the positive outlook.
+The latest report from the Government of Canada Job Bank shows strong growth for this occupation in the Manitoba over the next few years.

 College-level training is the fastest, most effective way to secure entry-level legal assistant positions at law firms, corporate legal departments, government offices, municipal, provincial, federal courts, and more.